What Does An HR Generalist Do, & How Can Small Businesses Profit

 The Value of Having an HR Assistant on Your Team

-The goal of a virtual human resources assistant is to help you with your business processes by providing you with the answers to your questions and giving you the support that you need.
+The goal of a virtual human resources assistant is to help you with your business processes by answering your questions and providing the support you need.
 Virtual human resources assistants are not just a one-stop shop for all HR-related tasks.
-Such skilled people also can provide other services such as coaching, training, and mentoring.
+Such skilled people can also provide other services such as coaching, training, and mentoring.
+Moreover, virtual HR assistants can save companies up to 30% in HR costs, according to a study by Upwork.

 A virtual human resources assistant becomes an integral part of the HR department.
 Virtual HR assistants can be used for various tasks, from simple email correspondence to complex data entry.